-MKT 370.
+- MKT 370.
 ENTREPRENEURSHIP.
-An applied management/marketing course designed to integrate the principles of business management and marketing applicable to solving the problems of small business start-up

-- and/or expansion using integrated software and computer technology.
+An applied management/marketing course designed to integrate the principles of business management and marketing applicable to solving the problems of small business start-up and/or expansion using integrated software and computer technology.
 Prerequisites: MGT 300 or MKT 300.
 This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
 3 (F) - MKT 388.
 BUSINESS RESEARCH METHODS.
 Principles, techniques, and application of business research methods, including common quantitative and quantitative techniques for decision making in conditions of certainty, uncertainty, and risk.
 Emphasis is placed on the use of research findings in the solution of business problems.
 This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
 Prerequisites: MGT 200.
 3 (F,S) - MKT 425.
 SERVICES MARKETING.
 A study of the unique problems associated with the marketing of services, tools for service markets, and of alternative strategies with which to improve service marketing effectiveness.
 Prerequisite: MKT 300.
 3 (F) - MKT 435.
 SOCIAL MEDIA MARKETING.
 Current trends in social media utilizing a variety of social media and social networking concepts, technologies, companies, and platforms.
 Students will understand how social media is used by companies in order to succeed in the modern digital world.
 Prerequisite: MKT 300.
+3 - MKT 438.
+DIGITAL MARKETING.
+Current trends in the promotion of brands connecting potential customers using the internet, email, social media, web-based advertising, text and multimedia messages as a marketing channel.
+Through a combination of lecture, case studies, and course projects, students will develop capabilities in developing, implementing, and evaluating digital marketing strategies.
+Prerequisite: MKT 300.
 3 - MKT 440.
 SPORTS MARKETING.
 Application of marketing principles and processes to sport products, and/or sporting events, and to the marketing of non-sports products through association with sports.
 Prerequisite: MKT 300.
 3 (S) - MKT 475.
 INTERNATIONAL MARKETING.
 Reviews marketing theory as it impacts international and regional institutions and agreements that affect conduct of business globally as well as the legal and political setting of international marketing.
 Prerequisite: MKT 300.
 3 (F) - MKT 490.
 MARKETING INTERNSHIP.
 Practical experience in marketing with an approved organization under the direct supervision of a marketing executive and general supervision of the division's faculty.
 A minimum of 70 contact hours is required per credit hour.
 Prerequisites: MKT 300, 3 additional hours credit in Marketing, junior or senior standing, consent of division chair.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
 1-6 (F,S) - MKT 492.
 SPECIAL TOPICS IN MARKETING.
 Current developments in Marketing.
 Prerequisite: Consent of Division Chair.
 1-6 (F,S) - MKT 499.
 MARKETING SEMINAR.
 Marketing problems and development of effective marketing programs utilizing case analysis.
 Decision making under conditions of uncertainty and/or based on incomplete information.
 Application of quantitative techniques.
 Prerequisites: MKT 300, 9 hours of Marketing electives.
 3 (S)